Northeast England England, UK Travel Guide

 Use online search tools and restaurant review sites like Tripadvisor.

-Check local event listings for dates.
+Review local listings for dates.

-Discovered in the Tyne Valley, it has brewery tours and a shop selling their craft beers.
+Found in the Tyne Valley, it has brewery tours and a shop selling their craft beers.
 AN authentic taste of local brewing.

 A family-run dairy farm crafting award-winning cheeses and ice cream.
 Their café serves delicious light meals.